-The Departmental review final decision is based upon the review of the Fact Finding file, information obtained during a telephone conference, or written supplementation.
-The Departmental review final decision contains the following information:
+The Departmental Review final decision is based upon the review of the Fact Finding file, and when applicable, the information obtained during a telephone conference, or written supplementation.
+The Departmental Review final decision contains the following information:

-- The facts presented from the Fact Finding file; - Any additional statements (oral or written); - The conclusions applicable from pertinent law; and - The Departmental review order.
+- The facts presented from the Fact Finding file; - Any additional statements (oral or written); - The conclusions applicable from pertinent law; and - The Departmental Review order.

-A certified or true copy of the written decision of the Departmental review must be issued to the applicant or participant and the W-2 agency.
+DHA must issue a copy of the written decision of the Departmental Review to the applicant or participant and the W-2 agency.